GIScience/ohsome-quality-api/docs/indicators.md

 - Intrinsic approach.

 The ratio is computed by dividing the total area of the area of interest by the sum of the areas of all land cover polygons it contains.

+### Limitations

+The are of overlapping OSM land cover polygons will be counted multiple times.